Aeness/ckeditor5-insert-image/README.md

 # Aeness / ckeditor5-insert-image

-This package implements a image feature for the open source rich text editors [CKEditor 5](https://github.com/ckeditor/ckeditor5) v27.0.0.
+This package implements a image feature for the open source rich text editors [CKEditor 5](https://github.com/ckeditor/ckeditor5) v27.1.0.
 It allows the user to insert images with http/https url.

 Since the v22.0.0, CKEditor has its own feature "ImageInsert" for inserting image via URL.
-But the feature needs ImageUpload to work properly.
+But the feature needs that ImageUpload is activated to work properly.

 Aeness / ckeditor5-insert-image does not need ImageUpload and can work with AutoImage.